Trans-Passing. Monologues from the Italian Lockdown. Gestalt Psychotherapy meets Testimonial Theatre

 What is truly personal it is almost certainly universal.
 Carl Rogers

-The “Trans-passing” workshop was inspired by the techniques of Testimonial Theatre6 and in particular by Theater of Witness, a theatrical method systematized by the North-American director and playwright Teya Sepinuck starting from 1986 in the United States, Northern Ireland and Poland7.
+The “Trans-passing” workshop was inspired by the techniques of Testimonial Theatre and in particular by Theater of Witness, a theatrical method systematized by the North-American director and playwright Teya Sepinuck starting from 1986 in the United States, Northern Ireland and Poland.
 The goal of Theatre of Witness is to make visible the stories of people who have experienced situations of trauma and healing that radically transformed their lives.
 This technique aims to give back the voice to the protagonists of these events and to inspire the audience with testimonies of dialogue, resilience and reconciliation.
 Sepinuck and her disciples have used this technique with former-combatants, relatives of murdered people, abused minors, refugees, torture survivors, prisoners and relatives of people with chronic diseases.
 One aspect that distinguishes Theatre of Witness from other forms of Testimonial Theatre is that in Theatre of Witness it is the person who lived the experience who theatrically narrates it on stage.
 For this reason, Theatre of Witness almost always works with non-professional actors and the distance between the person acting and the character embodied on stage is very small.
 By attending a Theater of Witness performance, the audience can recognize the actress or actor on stage as the witness to a story that the person experienced in her real life.
 Moreover, Sepinuck points out that Theatre of Witness does not unilaterally focus on stories of suffering, it is not a form of "dramatization of pain”, with the aim of provoking a reaction of indignation in the spectators; it rather focuses on how the protagonist found paths of healing in the midst of her wound, making visible stories of suffering and transcendence.
 This method does not exclusively focus on the witness's past, but also on her present, on the gifts and resources that the person carries, and on her dreams and aspirations for the future.
 The entire creation process focuses on personal testimonies, ancestral memories, autobiographical accounts and aspirations towards the future.
 Although many productions also constitute a vibrant call to collectively act against injustice and discrimination, Theatre of Witness does not seek primarily to arouse indignation in the audience, but to inspire them with stories of courage and resilience, documenting, without any fiction or exaggeration, true stories of violation and reconciliation, embodied on stage by the same people who experienced them in real life.

 At the beginning of the process, the Theatre of Witness facilitator selects a group of people who have been directly involved in the same historical event (for example: a civil war, a natural disaster, etc.) or who share the same situation or experience (for example: being in prison, being a caregiver of a person with dementia, being an asylum seeker, etc.) and conducts a creative workshop with them.
 Based on their autobiographical accounts, the facilitator prepares the script of the play, in a constant process of listening and writing, intertwining the stories and points of view of each witness in the dramaturgy of the whole production.
 The process culminates in the presentation of a play where the witnesses act before an audience that has often lived similar experiences (relatives of chronic patients, former combatants, etc.).
 Some Theatre of Witness productions brought together survivors of intentional violence and those responsible for this violence, to explore issues of responsibility, guilt, restorative justice and forgiveness.
 Theatre of Witness productions create spaces for empathy and reflection, which invite the audience to move from deeply rooted and polarized ideological positions towards mutual understanding and reconciliation.
-This theatrical technique has been used by Sepinuck in conflict contexts in Northern Ireland8 and by Miramonti in Colombia9.
+This theatrical technique has been used by Sepinuck in conflict contexts in Northern Ireland and by Miramonti in Colombia.

 Research methodology

-The recent epistemological debate on qualitative research10 stressed the need to complement research methods that elicit and analyse discursive productions of key informants (such as semi structured interviews, questionnaires and focus groups) with body-based and art-based methods11 to explore embodied imaginaries, representations of the self and the other and highlight the negotiation of shared identities and perceived sense of belonging in a given community.
-Furthermore, research in creative arts therapies highlighted the effectiveness of autographical forms of therapeutic theatre12 and rigorously measured its impact on the patients’ wellbeing13.
-Bases on these considerations, our research adopted drama-based methods based on Collective Dramaturgy14 to elicit and analyse the embodied memories and autobiographical narratives of a self-selected group of adults who experienced the first Italian lockdown in March-May 2020.
-This research adopts the methods of Participatory Action-Research, as defined by McIntyre15, and qualitative case study, as defined in Creswell and Poth16.
+The recent epistemological debate on qualitative research stressed the need to complement research methods that elicit and analyse discursive productions of key informants (such as semi structured interviews, questionnaires and focus groups) with body-based and art-based methods to explore embodied imaginaries, representations of the self and the other and highlight the negotiation of shared identities and perceived sense of belonging in a given community.
+Furthermore, research in creative arts therapies highlighted the effectiveness of autographical forms of therapeutic theatre and rigorously measured its impact on the patients’ wellbeing.
+Bases on these considerations, our research adopted drama-based methods based on Collective Dramaturgy to elicit and analyse the embodied memories and autobiographical narratives of a self-selected group of adults who experienced the first Italian lockdown in March-May 2020.
+This research adopts the methods of Participatory Action-Research, as defined by McIntyre, and qualitative case study, as defined in Creswell and Poth.
 The informants were involved in actively constructing the data and analysing them through their body, sounds, animation of significant objects and after-action discursive reflections.
-This case study is also inspired by the “field experiment” methodology17, where the relationship between bodies, individual memories and a collective historical event in a sample group is not studied with covered or uncovered participatory observation, but through the explicit elicitation of embodied narratives and perceptions, that are performed and discussed within the group.
+This case study is also inspired by the “field experiment” methodology, where the relationship between bodies, individual memories and a collective historical event in a sample group is not studied with covered or uncovered participatory observation, but through the explicit elicitation of embodied narratives and perceptions, that are performed and discussed within the group.
 In particular, the aim of this pilot workshop is to investigate how Testimonial Theatre could be used to work with groups on the psychosocial impact of COVID-19 and the research question that led our analysis was: how Testimonial Theatre could be applied to work with groups on the psychosocial impact of the Covid-19?
 During the research, the two authors collected the following empirical evidence:

 Field notes based on their participatory observation of the process from the specific point of view of the facilitators, who designed, conducted and evaluated the workshop.
 The notes include observations on the verbal and non-verbal behaviours of the participants as individuals and of the group dynamic as a whole.
 They also include proxemic and kinaesthetic behaviours, both in the warm-up games, in the creation in pair and in the dramatization in front of the whole group.